Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Paragraphs within sections have no special formatting.
 The sections below describe formatting for certain characters.

 <!-- From CR: Is Option-Shift-hyphen (below) Mac-specific?
 If so, I'll qualify as such.-->
 Except where indicated otherwise in this document (or any of the other support documents for Kinoma documentation), stick with the basic ASCII character set—that is, what you get by default in Markdown.
 This means, for example, using "straight" quotation marks (" and ') rather than the "curly" kind (“ ” and ‘ ’) that were the default in Mirosoft Word.
-One exception is the em dash (—, typed with Option-Shift-hyphen), as you'll see in numerous places in this template.
+One exception is the em dash—illustrated here and typed (for example) with Option-Shift-hyphen on a Mac—which you'll see in numerous places in this template.

 ####Italic (_)
 For emphasis and other uses of italic (including document titles), use underscores, as in this example: